 Job search tools such as Master Application, social media, resume writing, job search motivation, empowerment, assessments, Oregon labor market info, current job listings, resources, and referral and how to complete job logs.

-TANF Participant profile: All skills levels interest in training and continuing education.
+TANF Participant profile: All skill levels interested in training and continuing education.

 One week-long training-based course specifically designed to prepare participants for training.
-Starting from a GED, to an Associates Degree or higher, Career Launch gives the tools, assessments and resources as well as Portland Community College Advisors and staff to assist in the transition to training.
+Starting from high school equivalency, to an Associates Degree or higher, Career Launch gives the tools, assessments and resources as well as Portland Community College Advisors and staff to assist in the transition to training.
 A day on a PCC Campus is included for a truly immersive experience!

 Steps to Success

 The PCC Steps to Success program provides comprehensive employment readiness and internship placement services for individuals receiving Temporary Assistance for Needy Families (TANF) through the Department of Human Services (DHS).
 We offer two types of internships: Work Experience (unpaid) and Jobs Plus (paid).

 TANF Participant profile: Job-ready but unfruitful job search, needing additional job related skills.

 Paid employment in wide variety of public, private and not-for profit workplaces, learn valuable workplace skills, 6 month duration, often leading to direct hire.

 Jobs Plus interns are full-time (between 30-40 hours a week) and considered temporary workers subject to the same rules and company policies as other staff.
 Employers who hire through the Jobs Plus program will receive partial reimbursement for the first six months of employment and can hire interns on permanently at the end of the assignment.